 Chapter 1: The Elements of Perspective

-As the focus of this chapter is the synthetic approach to learning projective geometry, most problems are solved through construction.
+As the focus of this chapter is the historical approach to projective geometry used and developed by artists of Middle Ages, most problems are solved through construction.
 I started off doing the constructions by hand but thankfully discovered GeoGebra soon after and have been using it since.
 As the applet itself takes a while to load, I’ve uploaded the static image for each solution and linked to the applet in case you want to experiment with the solution.
 Click on the image to view it in full size.
 The $x$, $y$ and $z$ axes are colored red, green and blue respectively.
 Another really helpful tool is Maxima.
 Thankfully I don’t have to solve huge equations by hand anymore!

 I love coming back to these questions after working through the later chapters.
 This way I can discover the relationships the author was trying to highlight through the exercises.
 In this section we discuss plane perspective transformations which are also called perspectivities (Section 4.4).
 By considering images of images we also come across the concept of projectivities (Section 4.5) without calling it so.
 To be more specific, we are discuss collineations of type III (Section 5.6) in this chapter.